Nasreena847/MailBot/README.md

 # MailBot

 MailBot is an AI-powered chatbot application that allows users to interact with AI, save conversation history, and send scheduled or immediate emails based on chat content.
-It is built with Express.js, integrates with OpenAI for generating responses, and supports user session management.
+It is built with Express.js, integrates with Gemini for generating responses, and supports user session management.

 ![Description of the image](https://github.com/Nasreena847/MailBot/blob/main/Images/Screenshot%20(156).png)
 ## Features